-43 Bruce Berman, "Cost and Sources of Global Intellectual Property Theft Include China and the U.S.," IP CloseUp, Close Up Media, June 23, 2020, https:// ipcloseup.com/2020/07/23/cost-and-sources-of-global-intellectual-property-theft-include-china-and-the-u-s/.
+43 Bruce Berman, "Cost and Sources of Global Intellectual Property Theft Include China and the U.S.," IP CloseUp, Close Up Media, June 23, 2020, https://ipcloseup.com/2020/07/23/cost-and-sources-of-global-intellectual-property-theft-include-china-and-the-u-s/.

-maritime technology.44 China also has an ownership and/or operational presence at dozens of major ports around the world, providing a wide capability for information gathering on ports, vessels, and cargoes.
+universities around the world, as well as the US Navy and industry partners, in order to steal maritime technology.
+China also has an ownership and/or operational presence at dozens of major ports around the world, providing a wide capability for information gathering on ports, vessels, and cargoes.
 Obtaining this type of access to MTS infrastructure can provide information of strategic significance regarding MTS cyber-physical security, information-system vulnerabilities, and operational information.
-Furthermore, adversaries may consider breaching a network using zero-day attacks to maintain persistent access to MTS networks to affect or influence the infrastructure operations at the right time.45
+Furthermore, adversaries may consider breaching a network using zero-day attacks to maintain persistent access to MTS networks to affect or influence the infrastructure operations at the right time.

-More sophisticated, state-sponsored attacks are just starting to find their way into the MTS, with incidents such as the May 2020 cyberattack by Israel on Iran's Shahid Rajaee port in Bandar Abbas in response to Iran's cyberattack on Israel's water-supply system the previous month.46 Directed spoofing and jamming attacks on global positioning, navigation, and timing (PNT) systems by Russia, China, Iran, and North Korea are additional threats affecting the MTS as well as other transportation sectors.
+More sophisticated, state-sponsored attacks are just starting to find their way into the MTS, with incidents such as the May 2020 cyberattack by Israel on Iran's Shahid Rajaee port in Bandar Abbas in response to Iran's cyberattack on Israel's water-supply system the previous month.
+Directed spoofing and jamming attacks on global positioning, navigation, and timing (PNT) systems by Russia, China, Iran, and North Korea are additional threats affecting the MTS as well as other transportation sectors.